 HMB200H1 S Introduction to Neuroscience

 An introductory course that explores the development, physiology and continually changing function of the nervous system as it relates to certain types of human behaviour.
-Emphasis is on plasticity in systems that underlie adaptive behaviours, maladaptive syndromes and disorders.
 Critical analysis of scientific evidence is used to enrich learning.
-Lectures will be fully online via live webinar.
-Both in class and live webinar sections are available for tutorials.
-The final exam will require student attendance on the St. George campus or an approved exam centre.

-Prerequisite: (BIO120H1+BIO130H1)/BIO150Y1, PSY100H1
+Prerequisite: (BIO120H1, BIO130H1), PSY100H1